 Upon returning from her first event, Isaacks decided to create her own event in Las Cruces, New Mexico at the family ranch.
 Building began in the early 1980s and took a few years to complete with the help of her sons, for construction, and a cross-country course designer from British Columbia, Canada.
-This designer was none other than Paul Popiel, who designed the 1976 Montreal Olympic course and the cross-country course at the 1989-90 Circle K International Horse Trials at Trojan Horse Ranch in Phoenix, Arizona.
+This designer was none other than Paul Popiel, who designed the cross-country course at the 1989-90 Circle K International Horse Trials at Trojan Horse Ranch in Phoenix, Arizona.
 The course took a month and a half to complete and was built by Popiel and the Isaacks family.

 For Isaacks, it made more sense to build a course here because there wasn't one and she happened to have the land for it.
 If she wanted to compete, she would have to drive to Arizona or California.
 A couple years later she held the first combined training event.
 The first USEA recognized Las Cruces Horse Trials was held December 7-8, 1985 and featured riders from New Mexico, Arizona, Nevada, Colorado, and Texas.